AhmedOmani/Design_Patterns/README.md

 Video editing preset functionality includes (enhancing video quality, applying color correction based on user preferences, enhancing audio quality, applying some filters, and finally rendering the video based on user preferences.

+---

+### MementoTask_DP

+You're developing a drawing diagram canvas application that should be used for drawing system designs.
+You should provide the functionality of undo and redo during drawing on the canvas.

+The undo should be able to restore the previous state, and the redo should be able to do the reverse.

+The canvas should have the following attributes regarding diagrams: content, color, and border.

-Link to Code & UML Class Diagram: [TemplateMethodTask_DP](https://github.com/AhmedOmani/Design_Patterns/tree/main/TemplateMethodTask_DP)
+Link to Code & UML Class Diagram: [MementoTask_DP](https://github.com/AhmedOmani/Design_Patterns/tree/main/MementoTask_DP)
 ---